-The biodigester can work with other animal’s manure like pigs, sheep, rabbits, goats, horses and even human waste.
-However, pig’s manure has a better performance in the biogas production.
+The biodigester can work with the manure from different animals such as pigs, sheep, rabbits, goats, horses and even human waste.
+However, pig and cow manure have a better performance in biogas production.

 Digesters can treat any kind of organic waste like crop/ plant waste; however, this kind of waste requires additional prior processing to minimize particles and facilitate the work of the bacteria.
 Sistema.bio focuses on manure treatment.

 The minimum waste required is a bucket of 36 liters which can be produced by medium-sized 2 cows or 5 pigs.